 · 46,079 acres of hay

 · 3,309 acres of corn

 The the average annual total value of crops and livestock products produced is $46,047,000.

 The USU Extension office in Duchesne County offers a wide range of materials and resources related to livestock, crops, soils, agriculture profitability, weed control, farm and ranch management, range, home horticulture, gardening, insects and water management.

 Please feel free to browse through the links.
-If you have suggestions on topics that would be of interest to Duchesne County producers please contact us by phone, email, or stop in the office.
+If you have suggestions on topics that would be of interest to Duchesne County producers, please contact us by phone, email, or stop by the office.